m-labs/artiq/doc/manual/management_system.rst

    .. method:: get_values()

-      Get all values in the ``EntryArea`` as a dictionary.
+      Get all values in the :class:`~artiq.gui.applets.EntryArea` as a dictionary.
 Names are stored as keys, and argument values as values.

    .. method:: set_value(name, value)

       Set the value of an entry widget.
 The change is temporary and will reset to default when the reset button is clicked.

       :param name: Argument name
       :param value: Object representing the new value of the argument.
-For ``Scannable`` arguments, this parameter should be a ``ScanObject``.
-The type of the ``ScanObject`` will be set as the selected type when this function is called.
+For :class:`~artiq.language.scan.Scannable` arguments, this parameter should be a :class:`~artiq.language.scan.ScanObject`.
+The type of the :class:`~artiq.language.scan.ScanObject` will be set as the selected type when this function is called.

    .. method:: set_values(values)

       Set multiple values from a dictionary input.
-Calls ``set_value()`` for each key-value pair.
+Calls :meth:`set_value` for each key-value pair.

       :param values: Dictionary with names as keys and new argument values as values.